vexbiexchange/api-docs/source/includes/_orders.md

 ]
 ```

-Cancel all your existent orders or for a specific side.
+Cancel all your open orders or open orders for a specific side only.

 ##### HTTP Request
 `POST https://www.vexbi.com/api/v2/orders/clear`